 Rahim AlHaj has long functioned as a politically conscious musical goodwill ambassador.
-Last year, the Iraqi-American oud virtuoso, who fled his native country in 1991 after being imprisoned twice for his opposition to the Saddam Hussein regime, issued the powerful album Letters From Iraq, which brought to life correspondence he received from Iraqi women and youth.
-Now the two-time Grammy nominee tells his own remarkable story with One Sky, his third album for Smithsonian Folkways Recordings.
+The Iraqi-American oud virtuoso, who fled his native country in 1991 after being imprisoned twice for his opposition to the Saddam Hussein regime, spreads peace and unity through his music, transporting listeners to a world of beauty and tranquility.